Drawing for kids step by step

 Think poems, songs, or even plain old lectures.

 According to openwiselearning.org, 10% of students are auditory learners.

 Visual – kids learn best from watching instruction

 According to openwiselearning.org, 40% of students are visual learners.

 Videos are great for visual, auditory and kinaesthetic learners.

 So it’s easy to tell auditory learners are the ones that would hate drawings for kids step by step.
 If that’s your child, then read no further.
-But if your child is a visual or kinaesthetic learner (the majority of kids) than step by step drawings just might work.
+But if your child is a visual or kinaesthetic learner (the majority of kids) then step by step drawings just might work.

-If you don’t know, then you’re best bet is video drawing lessons for your child.
+If you don’t know, then your best bet is video drawing lessons for your child.
 Because think about it, videos include visual instruction, auditory instruction, and the child has to follow along.
 So even if you DO know your child’s learning style, chances are drawing video lessons will be a hit with your kid!